Digital-Grinnell/dlad-blog/content/posts/060-ISLE-Workflow-Test.md

 A quick visit to [the staging site](https://isle-stage.grinnell.edu]) shows that large images (for example see https://isle-stage.grinnell.edu/islandora/object/grinnell:25511) are working properly.
 It sure would be nice to have an automated test to verify that for me, automatically... but we'll address that issue a little later in this post.  :smile:

-## Backup the Site Database
-For now, let's just make a backup of the site database for safe-keeping.
-We can do this by visiting the [site's home page](https://isle-stage.grinnell.edu) and using the `Quick Backup` block at the bottom of the right-hand sidebar and selecting `Backup Destination: Manual Backups Directory`.
-This operation makes a backup of the site database and stores it in a pre-determined place... in our case the `docker-compose.staging.yml` configuration file tells us that it's stored somewhere in `/mnt/data/DG-FEDORA/site-public`.
-More specifically, this backup is `/mnt/data/DG-FEDORA/site-public/backup_migrate/manual/DigitalGrinnell-2019-12-17T15-03-10.mysql.gz` on the host, `DGDockerX`.

 ## Missing CModels and No PDF Viewer
 While visiting the site moments ago I noticed two more issues: